The Year Without Summer

 "We plant but nothing grows.
 The earth is cold as winter even in summer.
 My children cry from hunger.
 The tax collectors still come.
 God has turned his face from us."

 Similar scenes played out across the empire.
 In Syria, John of Ephesus wrote of people eating grass and tree bark to survive.
-The wealthy hoarded grain, while the poor starved.
+The wealthy hoarded grain while the poor starved.
 Social bonds began to fray as communities turned against each other in the struggle for scarce resources.

-Church leaders struggled to explain the calamity to their frightened congregations.
-Some blamed human sin and called for repentance.
-Others saw it as a sign of the apocalypse.
+The crisis deepened in 538 when another volcanic eruption, likely in North America, caused a second cooling event.
+Temperatures dropped further.
+Snow fell in Mesopotamia during summer.
+The Mediterranean fishing industry collapsed as marine life patterns were disrupted.
+Church leaders struggled to explain the calamity to their frightened congregations, with some blaming human sin and calling for repentance, while others saw it as a sign of the apocalypse.
 The Persian emperor Khosrow I used the chaos as an opportunity to launch raids into Roman territory, adding military pressure to the environmental crisis.

 In Italy, the ongoing Gothic War became a nightmare of starvation and attrition.
 The Byzantine general Belisarius found his armies unable to feed themselves in the devastated countryside.
 The Ostrogothic king Witiges faced similar problems supplying his forces.
 Civilians caught between the armies suffered worst of all.